8 Teacher Strategies for Successful Homework Habits

 1. Set the Stage

-Your child needs a quiet, well-lit, clutter- and distraction-free spot to do their homework.
+It's helpful to have a quiet, well-lit, clutter- and distraction-free spot for kids to do their homework.
 This should be the same place every day, whether it’s the kitchen table or a desk in their room.
 Make sure all the materials your child needs to complete their homework are within arm’s reach, including pencils, paper, crayons, or anything else.

 3. Plan to Be Nearby